asingam2017/fa18-516-11/paper/paper.md

 ---

 ## Cloud Foundry Overview
+Cloud Foundry (CF) is, an open source, Platform as a Service (PaaS) available through a variety of private and public cloud distributions, which is developed and operated by VMware and then transferred to Pivotal Software, a joint venture by EMC, VMware and General Electric.
+Pivotal Cloud Foundry is an alternative paid version with additional commercial features, support and documentation.

 As opposed to most of the PaaS oferings in the market, which are *tied to proprietary implementations*, Cloud Foundry is an open